flyerhzm/switch_user/README.md

     = switch_user_select

-If there are too many users (in production), the switch_user_select is not a good choice, you should call the switch user request by yourself.
+If there are too many users (on production), the switch_user_select is not a good choice, you should call the switch user request by yourself.

     <%= link_to user.login, "/switch_user?scope_identifier=user_#{user.id}" %>
     <%= link_to admin.login, "/switch_user?scope_identifier=admin_#{admin.id}" %>